cs-development-github/Spote_api/README.md

   symfony:serve
 ```

 You are free to edit the .env of the project, but don't forget to edit the same in the dockerFile
+Follow the channel on discord